So you want to know how to write a nonfiction book, that’s great.

 4. How to Write a Nonfiction Book with Research

 When you have several book ideas listed, you must choose which one resonates with you the most.
 It is advisable that you write something you feel qualified to talk about.

 It could be that you have enough experience in that field or that you have done some exceptional work that you want to share.
 If you are finding it difficult to choose just one idea, then narrow the list down to three ideas.

 Once you have done this, you will need to begin researching the topic or topics.
 Find out whether there are already books on the topics or on similar topics.
 What are these books about specifically?

 Research Your Readers

-This is the most critical part of your book journey because you do not want to write a book that is stuck in the shelves unread.
-You need to understand your readers, if you really want them to read your book.
+This is the most critical part of your book journey because you do not want to write a book that is stuck on the shelves unread.
+You need to understand your readers if you really want them to read your book.